ujwal-akare/3scale_toolbox/docs/openapi.md

 3scale import openapi -d <remote> <oas>
 ```

-*Note*: 3scale stil requires creating the application key, but this is out of scope of this toolbox commnad.
+*Note*: 3scale still requires creating the application key, but this is out of scope of this toolbox command.

 ### Usage